Kingston257/Kingston257/README.md

 ### About Me

-- I'm into Data Science, interested in Machine Learning and Artificial Intelligence.
+- I'm a Data Scientist, with research interest in Machine Learning and Artificial Intelligence.
 - I have a background in Computer Engineering.
-- I have 3+ years of work experience, in which I have been engaged in the application of data principles to drive key business decisions across diverse fields, thus my passion for data analytics.
+- I have 3+ years of work experience, in which I have been engaged in the application of data/analytical principles to drive key business decisions across diverse fields, thus my passion for data analytics.
 - Currently, I work as a Mech.
 Maintenance Technician in the Energy industry, inculcating logical problem-solving processes and solutions, and an adaptive learning capacity with rigour and team work to deliver optimal production efficiency by ensuring equipment functionality.
 - 👯 I aim to contribute to Data Science projects.
-- 🔭 I’m open to work opportunities.
+- 🔭 I’m open to work and learning opportunities.
 - ⚡ Fun fact: Smiles way too much 😊

- ## ⚒️ Skills
+ ## ⚒️ Skills and Tools
 <details>
 <summary><b>Click to view: </b></summary>
   <p> 🥼